Frequently Asked Questions

 If this lawsuit is successful, how will it impact taxpayers?

 Across Wisconsin, local property taxpayers have continually been asked to increase their property taxes to help fund local schools.
 Those increases have largely been approved because Wisconsinites support funding their local schools.
 Increasing state funding for public education will help ease the burden on local taxpayers.
-Additionally, properly funding Wisconsin’s public schools will benefit all taxpayers by raising property values, creating more jobs – thus boosting local economies – and improving student outcomes, which will produce a stronger workforce.
+Additionally, properly funding Wisconsin’s public schools will benefit all taxpayers by, among other things, creating more jobs – thus boosting local economies – and improving student outcomes, which will produce a stronger workforce.

 Why is this in state court under the state constitution and not in federal court?